Liberty Celebration: A Poor Man’s Liberty Weekend

 NEW YORK (AP) _ It will be a poor man’s Liberty Weekend, without laser beams, fireworks or tall ships.
 Ronald Reagan is staying in Washington, Francois Mitterrand in Paris.
 If ticker tape flies it will be for the New York Mets, not the Statue of Liberty.

-Three main events are planned for the two-day celebration: an afternoon ceremony today on Ellis Island to honor dozens of Americans of diverse ethnic backrounds; a rededication ceremony the next day, Oct.
+Three main events are planned for the two-day celebration: a Monday afternoon ceremony on Ellis Island to honor dozens of Americans of diverse ethnic backrounds; a rededication ceremony the next day, Oct.
 28, on Liberty Island; and a Tuesday night concert at Lincoln Center.

 The latter, ″Liberty’s Centennial Gala: The All-Star Finale″ is called that because ″people keep asking, ‘Is this the end?’,″ according to organizer Nancy Sureck.